 Stimulants not only influence the brain – they also alter the functions of other internal organs including the heart and lungs.
 When individuals use stimulants, they often experience elevated blood pressure, heart rate and respiration.
 Unfortunately, stimulants can be addictive.
 Abusing stimulants may result in long-term health issues including cardiovascular problems, seizures and psychosis.

 Like most drugs, it is possible to overdose on stimulants.
 Some of the common signs of an overdose include:

 - Cardiac arrest

 Since several of these symptoms can be fatal, signs of a stimulant overdose should be taken seriously.
-If you’re afraid that you’ve taken too many stimulants, contact your doctor right away.
+If one is afraid that he/she has taken too many stimulants, he/she should contact his/her doctor right away without any delay.